At a glance

 - Home office expenses: If you work from home, a portion of your rent, power, and internet could be tax-deductible.
 Prospa’s guide explains how to calculate your claim.

 - Business equipment and technology: Computers, software, tools, and other work-related equipment may be deductible.
+Check if you can leverage the 20% Investment Boost for new assets to reclaim more capital before 31 March.

 - Marketing and advertising: Digital ads, website hosting, and branding costs can often be claimed.